zekro-archive/DiscordScript/README.md

 # Development state

-This projekt is currently in a very early state of development.
+This project is currently in a very early state of development.
 Actually, there is nothing really working currently, but I want to share the development phase of this project and maybe collect some tips to improve this plan.

 ---